-Mount Elbert South Trail is a 4.2 mile lightly trafficked loop trail located near Twin Lakes, CO that features beautiful wild flowers and is rated as moderate.
+Mount Elbert South Trail is a 4.2 mile lightly trafficked loop trail located near Twin Lakes, Colorado that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash